gvwilson/sdxjs/src/unit-test/index.md

 is a common pattern in many programming languages.
-Control flow goes back and forth between the framework and the module being loaded as this happens so we must specify the <span g="lifecycle" i="lifecycle!of unit test; unit test!lifecycle">lifecycle</span> of the loaded modules quite carefully.
+Control flow goes back and forth between the framework and the module being loaded as this happens so we must specify the [% i "lifecycle!of unit test" "unit test!lifecycle" %][% g lifecycle %]lifecycle[% /g %][% /i %] of the loaded modules quite carefully.
 <a figure="unit-test-lifecycle"/> illustrates what span
 when a pair of files `test-add.js` and `test-sub.js` are loaded by our framework: